wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

   - `aws.sqs.approximatenumberofmessagesnotvisible` - The number of messages that are "in flight."
 Messages are considered in flight if they have been sent to a client but have not yet been deleted or have not yet reached the end of their visibility window.
   - `aws.sqs.approximatenumberofmessagesdelayed` - The number of messages in the queue that are delayed and not available for reading immediately.
 This can happen when the queue is configured as a delay queue or when a message has been sent with a delay parameter.
   - `aws.sqs.approximatenumberofmessages` aliased to the CloudWatch metric `aws.sqs.approximatenumberofmessagesvisible` - The number of messages available for retrieval from the queue.
-- Pricing Metrics - capture the current pricing of EC2 instances.
+- Pricing Metrics - Capture the current pricing of EC2 instances.
 These metrics are available as a preview and subject to change.
 These metrics have the point tags  `instanceType`, `operatingSystem`, `Region`, `purchaseOption` (All Upfront, Partial Upfront, No Upfront), `leaseContractLength` (1 or 3 years), and `offeringClass` (standard or convertible)).
 The `source` field is set to the display name of the region.
 For example, if `Region=us-west2`, then `source=us west (oregon)`.
-  - `~sample.aws.ec2.on-demand.price.hourly` - the hourly price (in US$) of an on-demand instance.
+  - `~sample.aws.ec2.on-demand.price.hourly` - The hourly price (in US$) of an on-demand instance.
-  - `~sample.aws.ec2.reserved.price.upfront` - the up-front payment (in US$) for a reservation.
+  - `~sample.aws.ec2.reserved.price.upfront` - The up-front payment (in US$) for a reservation.
 This metric reports `0` when `purchaseOption` is No Upfront.
-  - `~sample.aws.ec2.reserved.price.hourly` - the hourly payment (in US$) for a reservation.
+  - `~sample.aws.ec2.reserved.price.hourly` - The hourly payment (in US$) for a reservation.
 This metric reports `0` when the `purchaseOption` is All Upfront.
 - RDS Metrics -give insight into Amazon Relational Database Service (RDS)
   - `aws.rds.allocatedstorage` - The amount of storage (in gigabytes) allocated for the database instance.
   - `aws.rds.capacity` - For Amazon Aurora only, RDS capacity.
   - `aws.rds.backtrackconsumedchangerecords` - For Amazon Aurora only, the number of change records stored for Backtrack.

-- Service Limit Metrics - capture the current resource limits and usage for your AWS account.
+- Service Limit Metrics - Capture the current resource limits and usage for your AWS account.
 These metrics include the point tags `Region` and `category`.
-  - `aws.limits.<resource>.limit` - the current limit for an AWS resource in a particular region.
+  - `aws.limits.<resource>.limit` - The current limit for an AWS resource in a particular region.
-  - `aws.limits.<resource>.usage` - the current usage of an AWS resource in a particular region.
+  - `aws.limits.<resource>.usage` - The current usage of an AWS resource in a particular region.

     {% include note.html content="To examine these metrics, your account needs at least the Business-level AWS Support plan because the integration uses the Support API to pull service limits.
 You also need both ReadOnlyAccess and AWSSupportAccess.
 See [Giving Tanzu Observability Read-Only Access](integrations_aws_overview.html#giving-tanzu-observability-access-to-your-aws-account) for details." %}

+- AWS Usage Metrics - Check if throttling is happening and get the number of API calls.
+  - `aws.usage.throttlecount` - Understand whether throttling is happening at the AWS end.
+  - `aws.usage.callcount.*` - Get the number of API calls that goes to AWS.
+If you know the Service Quota, you can easily calculate the percentage of usages and trigger an alert if the percentage reaches a defined threshold.

 <!--## AWS Metrics+ Trusted Advisor Service Limits